harangp/tfjsctcloss/README.md

 // build your model
 const model = tf.sequential();
 model.add(tf.layers.inputLayer({ name: 'inputLayer', inputShape: [5, 42] }));
-// add your model's wizardy here - for the sake of simplicity, this is just a simple dense layer model.add(tf.layers.dense({
+// add your model's wizardry here - for the sake of simplicity, this is just a simple dense layer model.add(tf.layers.dense({
   name: 'denseLayer',
   units: 42,